 Yet, rice has some surprising benefits too.
 Even white rice and rice noodles might be better than you expect.

-Is Rice Good For Your Health?
+Is Rice Good For You?

 As you probably know, rice comes in a variety of forms.
 White rice and brown rice are the most well-known, but there are plenty of others too, including black rice, wild rice, and red cargo rice.